bintoro/ember-magic-resolver/README.md

 export {CommentsRoute, CommentsNewRoute}
 ```

-A third option is to treat the base route as a default export and only the nested routes as named exports:
+A third option is to leave the base class as a default export and only treat the nested routes as named exports:

 ```javascript
 export default Ember.Route.extend({ ... }); // posts.comments